About the artist:

 Soviet painter and sculptor, one of the leading representative of the "Nonconformism" art movement.

-From 1949, Tselkov attended Moscow Middle Art School, successfully graduating in 1953.
-After his expulsions,
+From 1949, Tselkov attended Moscow Middle Art School, then successfully graduating in 1953.

-for ideological reasons, from the Minsk Institute of Art and Theater in 1954, and the Repin Institute of Art,
+After his expulsions for ideological reasons from the Minsk Institute of Art and Theater in 1954 and the Repin

-Sculpture and Architecture in 1955, Tselkov joined the Leningrad Theater Institute, where his mentor was N.
+Institute of Art, Sculpture and Architecture in 1955, Tselkov joined the Leningrad Theater Institute, where his

-His first exhibition was held privately in the Moscow apartment of the abstract painter Vladimir Slepyan in 1956.
+Artist's first exhibition was held privately in the Moscow apartment of the abstract painter Vladimir Slepyan in

-In 1977, Tselkov and his wife left the USSR and established themselves in France, where they have remained ever
+In 1977, Tselkov and his wife left the USSR and established themselves in France.

-since.
-His later work showed his figures in enhanced light, enveloped by nebulous, hazy, hues, painted on
+His later work showed his figures in enhanced light, enveloped by nebulous, hazy, hues, painted on canvases the

-canvases the size of wall panels.
-In 2004 these were much in evidence at solo shows held in his honour at the
+size of wall panels.
+In 2004 these were much in evidence at solo shows held in his honour at the Russian Museum

 Tselkov’s style is distinctive and original, his paintings recognizable at first glance.